boyang0830/android-traffic-capture-automation/README.md

 # how to run
 ./capture_traffic.sh apps

+# capture traffic for new city
-# create folder for new city and change city name in script before capturing traffic
+create folder for new city and change city name in script before capturing traffic, change listensing port if you want, the default port is 8080